TGenNorth/arizona-covid-19/narratives/arizona-covid-19.md

 From among the 240,000+ positive cases in Arizona, the ACGU has sequenced SARS-CoV-2 genomes from over 5,000 COVID-19 positive samples, making this sequencing effort one of the most extensive in the nation.

-The ACGU is a collaboration of scientists from the Translational Genomics Research Institute (TGen), Northern Arizona University (NAU), University of Arizona (UArizona), and Arizona State University (ASU).
+The ACGU is a collaboration of scientists from the Translational Genomics Research Institute (TGen), Northern Arizona University (NAU), University of Arizona (UArizona), and Arizona State University (ASU)."
 ---

 # [Arizona’s COVID-19 Timeline](https://nextstrain.org/community/tgennorth/arizona-covid-19/gst)